papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 This command will download and prepare the necessary binaries for Zombienet’s use.

 !!! warning
-    The `polkadot` and `polkadot-parachain` binaries releases are not compatible with macOS.
+    The `polkadot` and `polkadot-parachain` binaries releases aren't compatible with macOS.
 As a result, macOS users will need to clone the [Polkadot repository](https://github.com/paritytech/polkadot-sdk){target=_blank}, build the Polkadot binary, and manually add it to their PATH for `polkadot` and `polkadot-parachain` to work.

 If you need to use a custom binary, ensure the binary is available in your PATH.
 You can also specify the binary path in the network configuration file.
 To showcase this, this guide will use the custom [OpenZeppelin template](https://github.com/OpenZeppelin/polkadot-runtime-templates){target=_blank} as an example.